jaredkrinke/log/content/posts/web-development/one-month-with-deno-2.md

 # So will I keep using Deno?
 More than once, I've wondered if working around the limitations of Deno is costing me more time than I'm saving by using Deno.
 It very well might.

-In the end, however, I plan to continue using Deno because it provides the best TypeScript runtime I've seen, and it's features (and most of its goals) align with my needs and preferences.
+In the end, however, I plan to continue using Deno because it provides the best TypeScript runtime I've seen, and its features (and most of its goals) align with my needs and preferences.